liuqx315/Multiscale-pattern/sundials_extensions/doc/arkode/guide/source/c_interface/index.rst

 main program, and provide descriptions of the ARKode user-callable functions and user-supplied functions.

-The example programs described in the section :ref:`Examples` may be helpful.
+The example programs described in the companion document [R2013]_ may be helpful.
 Those codes may be used as templates for new codes and are included in the ARKode package ``examples`` subdirectory.

 Users with applications written in Fortran should see the chapter :ref:`FortranInterface`, that describes the Fortran/C interface